 Interns will receive a stipend of \$29,137.50 for the training year.
 Trainee benefits include 19 days of paid time off which include personal time off, vacation and sick leave.
 Hospital policy dictates when and how these benefits can be utilized within the training year.
-In addition, trainee benefits include 7 major holidays.
+In addition, trainee benefits include 9 major holidays.
 Medical insurance is offered.
 Disability insurance is provided under the umbrella policy of the hospital.
 In addition, under New York State's Family Leave Act, interns are eligible for paid family leave once they have worked 26 weeks.
-The table below provides a summary of financial and other benefits provided to interns.
+A table providing a summary of financial and other benefits provided to interns can be found in Appendix A.